Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 All factoring companies are essentially the same (WRONG!)

-Before examining these two popular business misconceptions, let's take a very brief step back and recap what receivable factoring is, how factoring companies work and what they charge for their fees.
+Before examining these two popular business misconceptions, let's take a very brief step back and recap what receivable factoring is, how factoring companies work, and what they charge in fees.

 So now, let’s debunk two myths surrounding factoring.